Seattle's Child

 Northacres spray park (photo: Seattle Parks and Rec / Flickr)

-Downtown Seattle area
+Seattle

 South Lake Union Park

-860 Terry Ave.
-N., Seattle
+• 860 Terry Ave., N, Seattle

-International Fountain at Seattle Center
+International Fountain at Seattle CenterĀ

 Seattle center